SAG HARBOR CINEMA ANNOUNCES

 Sag Harbor Cinema

-As a community based organization, Sag Harbor Cinema is dedicated to presenting the past, present and future of the Movies and to preserving the film-going experience in its three state-of-the-art theaters.
-The Cinema engages its audiences and the community year-round through dialogue, discovery, and appreciation of the moving image- from blockbusters to student shorts and everything in between.
-Revitalized and reimagined through unprecedented community efforts to rebuild the iconic Main Street structure after a fire nearly destroyed it in 2016.
-SHC continues a long historic tradition of entertainment in the heart of Sag Harbor Village.
-SHC Members enjoy discounts on tickets, merchandise, and food at our concession stand and cafe, as well as exclusive entry to the Cinema’s rooftop lounge, The Green Room.
+As a not-for-profit 501(c)3, community-based organization, Sag Harbor Cinema is dedicated to presenting the past, present and future of the Movies and to preserving the film-going experience in its three state-of-the-art theaters.
+The Cinema engages its audiences and the community year-round through dialogue, discovery, and appreciation of the moving image – from blockbusters to student shorts and everything in between.
+Revitalized and reimagined through unprecedented community efforts to rebuild the iconic Main Street structure after a fire nearly destroyed it in 2016, SHC continues a long historic tradition of entertainment in the heart of Sag Harbor Village.
+SHC Members enjoy discounts on tickets and merchandise and can purchase food and drink at our concession stand, cafe, as well as our member-only rooftop lounge, The Green Room.

 Photos: Victor, Victoria stills.